Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 Google Ads CPA

 Google Ads typically have a higher CPA due to the competitive nature of keyword bidding and users’ high intent.
-For dental practices, the average CPA can range from $80 to $300.
+For dental practices, the average CPA can range from $80 to $220.
+For orthodontists, that number might be $200+.
 Despite the higher costs, the increased likelihood of converting search users into patients and the ability to target specific keywords often justifies the investment.

 Effective online advertising campaigns, such as on Google or Facebook, and Instagram, can be a game-changer for dental practices.
 But whether or not to run a campaign will depend on your practice’s market, budget, and objectives.